acquitelol/elle/DOCS.md

 Enumerations in Elle are dictinct aliases to the type they represent.
 By default, every enum uses an underlying type of `i32` to represent its variants.

+Enum variants are seperated with commas (with an optional trailing comma).
+Enum definitions should not end in a semicolon.

 You can change this with the `@repr(T)` attribute.
 Here's an example:

 ```rs